Kallias254/hugo-portfolio/content/projects/project-3/index.md

 ---
 <!-- ![Project Screenshot](images/screenshot.jpg) -->
 ## Description
-"Scholar Summit" is a personal academic and career-focused website I created to showcase my professional journey and achievements.
+"Scholar Summit" is a personal academic and career-focused website I created to cater for clients who want to showcase their professional journey and achievements.
 The site targets academic professionals and others in the educational sector, emphasizing a blend of functional design and strategic content placement.

 ## Key Features